Search

 What is the status of COVID vaccine mandates in Texas?

-We had several laws pass during the 88th Legislative Session that expanded protections against COVID vaccine mandates in Texas.
+We had several laws pass during the 2023 Legislative Sessions that expanded protections against COVID vaccine mandates in Texas.

 SB 29 prohibits implementation or enforcement of a vaccine mandate, mask requirement, or private business or school closure to prevent the spread of COVID-19.
 SB 29 also prohibits public school children and college students from being mandated to get the COVID shot or wear a mask for COVID.

-SB 7 has been signed into law by Governor Greg Abbott and took effect on February 6, 2024.
-Anyone under the direction of a private employer (including paid employees, contractors, medical students, volunteers getting credit hours, unpaid interns, and others who perform duties in exchange for a benefit), as well as applicants, is shielded from COVID vaccine mandates.
+SB 7 took effect on February 6, 2024.
+Anyone under the direction of a private employer (including paid employees, contractors, medical students, volunteers getting credit hours, unpaid interns, and others who perform duties in exchange for a benefit), as well as applicants, will be shielded from COVID vaccine mandates.
 There is no need to submit an exemption in order to be protected by this legislation.

-Texans will need to contact the Texas Workforce Commission if they feel they are being wrongfully denied employment, benefits or accommodations by an employer due to their COVID vaccination status.
+Now that the bill is in effect, Texans will need to contact the Texas Workforce Commission using THIS FORM if they feel they are being wrongfully denied employment, benefits or accommodations by an employer due to their COVID vaccination status.
 TWC is the state agency tasked with investigating complaints and enforcing the $50,000 fine against companies found to be in violation of the law.
+You can also let TFVC know of any SB 7 violations by submitting THIS FORM.

 What do the family codes say about not vaccinating in terms of CPS involvement?

-There are 3 places in the family code that specifically address this issue.
-The codes make it clear that not vaccinating does NOT qualify as neglect, is NOT grounds for removing the child from the home, and is NOT grounds for terminating parental rights.
+There are two places in the family code that specifically address this issue.
+The codes make it clear that not vaccinating is NOT grounds for terminating parental rights or removing the child from the home.

 My child has been admitted to a state-run facility.
 Can he/she still be exempt?